 Troy University Letter of Recommendation

 The recommender should address the individual's potential for success in the selected graduate program and his/her written and oral communication skills.
 Letters submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.
-Letters can be uploaded to your supplemental items on your myTROYu profile.
+Letters can be uploaded to your supplemental items on your TROY Application Profile.